 - ATVs have a high theft rate

-- Your homeowner’s insurance may not cover your ATV if you ride it off your property or if you trailer your ATV to another location
+- Homeowners insurance may not cover your ATV if you ride it off of your property or if you trailer it to another location

-- If you use your ATV in a state-owned or public park, ATV insurance is required
+- ATV insurance is required in a state-owned or public park

-Weddings and other special celebrations are joyous occasions that require a great deal of time to plan and can stretch one’s financial limits.
-Special event insurance can protect against the unanticipated, providing way to recoup some of your dollars if:
+Weddings and other special events are happy occasions that require a lot of planning and can put a strain on one's budget.
+Special event insurance can protect against the unexpected by allowing you to recoup some of your expenses if:

-- Venue declares bankruptcy and is out of business just before the big day and deposit is lost
+- Venue declares bankruptcy and goes out of business just before the big day, resulting in the loss of the deposit

 - Attire purchased or rented for the honorees is lost or stolen

-- Alcohol related suits are brought as a result of intoxicated guests
+- Alcohol-related lawsuits occur as a result of intoxicated guests

 - Gifts are damaged while on display at the event